 Initial Release

 A multi-agent clinical AI platform powered by InterSystems IRIS for Health.
-Features agents for triage, specialist consultation, and pharmacy safety, grounded by IRIS Vector Search RAG.
+Features agents for triage, specialist consultation, pharmacy safety, and FHIR server exploration — all grounded by IRIS Vector Search RAG.
+Includes a no-code Agent Builder that lets you design and deploy custom clinical agents without writing a single line of code.

-IRIS FHIR Agents orchestrates four LangChain-powered AI agents that work together to deliver clinical intelligence directly on top of a live FHIR R4 server:
+IRIS FHIR Agents orchestrates five LangChain-powered AI agents that work together to deliver clinical intelligence directly on top of a live FHIR R4 server

 | Agent | Role | Key Capability |